filviu/blog/content/posts/2009/2009-09-30-im-building-a-decent-htpc.md

 The case:

 I initially wanted a full ATX case, but they were either ugly either too expensive.
 I finally went for the (mini ATX) Antec Remote 350 because for the price of a bare ATX case I got a 80+ power supply, 3 80mm fans, LCD screen and remote.
-The case is a bit on the cramped side but everything fits together nice, it&#8217;s well ventilated and pretty quiet but still providing good airflow.
-There are in-depth reviews around so I won&#8217;t go into details.
-Suffice to say it&#8217;s pretty cheap, comes with a PSU and does the job.
+The case is a bit on the cramped side but everything fits together nice, it's well ventilated and pretty quiet but still providing good airflow.
+There are in-depth reviews around so I won't go into details.
+Suffice to say it's pretty cheap, comes with a PSU and does the job.

 The motherboard:

 It was pretty cheap when I got it, and simillar boards should be available.
-It has everything you need on board: 3200HD graphics, HDMI, audio, 128 Mb video memory, 5 SATA ports, lot&#8217;s of USB ports, optical audio, e-Sata, firewire and so on.
+It has everything you need on board: 3200HD graphics, HDMI, audio, 128 Mb video memory, 5 SATA ports, lot's of USB ports, optical audio, e-Sata, firewire and so on.

 The CPU:

-It&#8217;s an older dual core AMD Energy Efficient, it has a 45W TDP at 2.5 Ghz.
+It's an older dual core AMD Energy Efficient, it has a 45W TDP at 2.5 Ghz.
 It does the job and it runs very cool allowing for a silent cooler to do the job.

 The Hard Drive:

-It&#8217;s a green Western Digital.
-It&#8217;s quiet and fast enough.
+It's a green Western Digital.
+It's quiet and fast enough.
 Combined with the rubber mounting of the Antec case allows for virtual quiet operation.

 Video Card:

 My TV is pretty old, so I need S-Video out for it.
-Until we upgrade to a flat panel I&#8217;ll need a video card as the mother board doesn&#8217;t provide S-Video or RCA out.
+Until we upgrade to a flat panel I'll need a video card as the mother board doesn't provide S-Video or RCA out.